Strategic Aim 3 states:

 On their website you can find find book recommendations and gain some helpful tips.

 With the British Library you can explore children's books, learning about stories, poems and illustrations that have been created over centuries.
 You can also access lots of creative activities for children of all ages, including making your own superhero or pop-up book.

-Many children's authors and illustrators are performing read aloud sessions, either through websites or socia media.
+Many children's authors and illustrators perform read aloud sessions through websites or on social media.
 Below you will find a selection of what's available.

-We Are Teachers - The We Are Teachers website has created a bank of over 50 virtual author activities
+We Are Teachers - The We Are Teachers website has created a bank of virtual author activities.

 Authorfy - Offers a good selection of author videos and cross-curricular schemes of work.

 The Children's Poetry Archive aims to inspire a love of poetry in children.
 On their website you will find resources including structured lessons and curated collections which provide new and exciting ways of exploring poetry.

 This series of online creative writing exercises was created by Glasgow's Women's Library and inspired by Muriel Spark.
 There are plenty of exercises to choose from to help writing techniques.